 14. Guarantees

 a.
 Are there any guarantees or warranties for any of the following:

 No Yes Don't know With title deeds Lost

-(1) Electrical work \boxtimes
+(i) Electrical work \boxtimes

 (ii) Roofing \boxtimes

-(ні) Central heating \boxtimes
+(iii) Central heating \boxtimes

-(IV) National House Building Council (NHBC) \boxtimes
+(iv) National House Building Council (NHBC) \boxtimes

 (v) Damp course \boxtimes

 (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

 b.
 If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-c, Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Yes No
+C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: ☐ Yes ⊠ No

 15. Boundaries

 So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Yes No Don't kn ÓΨ
+If you have answered yes, please give details: ☐ Yes ☑ No ☐ Don't know

-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b, that affects your property in some other way? ☐ Yes ☑ No C. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solic estate agent, including any notices which arrive at any time before the date of entrithe purchaser of your property.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ⊠ Yes □ No b. that affects your property in some other way? ☐ Yes ☒ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solicitor o estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the saller(\$)/or other authorised body or person(\$)
+Declaration by the seller(s)/or other authorised body or person(s)